GRC27/F/README.md

-# F
+# Fifa
-my project at senior highschool to make a website
+my project at senior high school was to make a website